Measurement of the Casimir force between superconductors: Supplementary Information

 It is well known that crystal grain orientations can cause local differences in the electrostatic potential~\cite{Camp1991}, also known as potential patches~\cite{Speake2003}.
 This means that although two closely spaced conductors may have the same \emph{average} potential, there may still be a non-zero attractive electrostatic force between the conductors.
 Numerical simulations of randomized patch geometries can be used to estimate the force contributed by these potential patches~\cite{Speake2003,Ke2023,deJong2024}.
 Such numerical simulations rely on accurate information about the (lateral) sizes of these patches, as well as their voltage distribution~\cite{Behunin2012,Behunin2012a}.

+We experimentally measure the patches in our aluminium to have a characteristic size of $\ell = 158$~\si{\nano\meter} and a potential intensity that falls well within a normal distribution width $\sigma = 100$~\si{\milli\volt}.
+With these numbers, we overestimate the pressure exerted by potential patches by about a factor 10.
+Nonetheless, we find that the patch pressure is several orders of magnitude smaller than the Casimir pressure at our equilibrium position $d' = 15.1$~\si{\nano\meter}, as shown in Fig.~\ref{FigCasimirvsPatchpressure}.
+We exclude that potential patches are responsible for the nonlinearity that we observe in our mechanical resonator.
+We describe the experimental details in the next paragraphs.

-We use Kelvin Probe Force Microscopy (KPFM) to locally measure the potential on our sample, which is a well-established technique based on a conductive atomic force microscope cantilever~\cite{Behunin2014,Garrett2015}.
+\paragraph*{KPFM measurement of patches}\mbox{}\\ We use Kelvin Probe Force Microscopy (KPFM) to locally measure the potential on our sample, which is a well-established technique based on a conductive atomic force microscope cantilever~\cite{Behunin2014,Garrett2015}.
 We use a sample that was fabricated in the same batch as the sample reported in the main paper.
-Since the material under study (thin-film aluminium) was fabricated in the same evaporation step, the patches observed on this sample should have identical properties to the sample in the main text.

-The KPFM measurement results are plotted in Fig.~\ref{FigPotentialPatches}.
-The average value of the potential is due to the grounding and different tip-sample materials.
-There are spots that we find are characteristic for our aluminium where the potential is $\simeq 100-200$~\si{\milli\volt} below the mean.
+The KPFM measurement results are plotted in Fig.~\ref{FigPotentialPatches}, where we see characteristic aluminium spots where the potential is $\simeq 100-200$~\si{\milli\volt} below the mean.
 This corresponds to the work function difference between the different crystalline orientations of aluminium: The work function of aluminium in the $\left\langle 100 \right\rangle$-direction is \SI{4.20}{\eV}, in the $\left\langle 110 \right\rangle$-direction it is \SI{4.06}{\eV} and in the $\left\langle 111 \right\rangle$-direction it is \SI{4.26}{\eV}~\cite{Haynes2015}.
 There is no correlation between the potential and height, which are measured simultaneously.